evnz/blog-example-single-cf-distribution/README.md

 ## Deployment

+**CAUTION**: This stack contains a Lambda@Edge resource which may take some time to delete (you also may see errors requiring manual intenvention using CDK destroy)

 0. Prequisites

    - AWS account with permissions to create CloudFront, S3 and API GatewayV2 resources and everyting inbetween (IAM etc)